-Figure 2-12 Typical file selection for a Linux kernel module configuration
+Figure 2-12 Typical Files settings for a Linux kernel/Device Driver Debug

-- f) In the Debugger tab, select Connect only in the Run control panel. - g) Click on Debug to connect the debugger to the target. - 2.
+- e) In the Debugger tab, select Connect only in the Run control panel. - f) Click Debug to connect the debugger to the target. - 2.
 Configure and connect a terminal shell to the target.
 You can use the Remote System Explorer (RSE) provided with DS-5. - 3.
-Using RSE, copy the compiled module to the target: - a) Navigate to the .../linux\system/kernel\module/stripped directory on the host workstation. - b) Drag and drop the module, modex. ko to a writeable directory on the target. - 4.
-In the terminal shell, insert the module: - a) Navigate to the location of the module. - b) Execute the following command: insmod modex.ko The Modules view updates to display details of the loaded module. - 5.
+Using RSE, copy the compiled module to the target: - a) On the host workstation, navigate to .../linux_system/kernel_module/stripped/modex.ko file - b) Drag and drop the module to a writeable directory on the target. - 4.
+Using the terminal shell, insert the modex.ko kernel module. - a) Navigate to the location of the kernel module. - b) Execute the following command: insmod modex.ko The Modules view updates to display details of the loaded module. - 5.
 To debug the module, set breakpoints, run, and step as required. - 6.
 To modify the module source code: - a) Remove the module using commands as required in the terminal shell.
 For example: rmmod modex - b) Recompile the module. - c) Repeat steps 3 to 5 as required.